CefasRepRes/QGIS_Training_Cefas/Module_4_Coordinate_Reference_Systems/instructions.md

 #### 2.1.2.
 Projected coordinate systems

 A projected coordinate system (PCS) is a flattened version of a geographic coordinate system.
-Unlike a GCS, grid lines are parallel and consistent, and coordinates are given in linear units such as feet or meters.
+Unlike a GCS, grid lines are parallel and consistent, and coordinates are given in linear units such as feet or metres.
 Locations are defined by x and y coordinates on a grid, with the origin at the centre of that grid given the coordinates 0, 0 (where x = 0 and y = 0).
 All locations are referred to in relation to the origin (0, 0) with x and y values being either positive or negative depending on their location relative to the origin.
 X coordinates to the right of the origin will be positive, x coordinates to the left will be negative.
 Y coordinates above the origin will be positive and y coordinates below will be negative.

 ![Figure 7.
 Cartesian coordinate system](https://user-images.githubusercontent.com/47147296/92701083-7aff4a00-f347-11ea-8cc2-cd7a30444289.png)